 My conclusion – there is not much difference between Annie Sloan and the DIY versions.
 If I was forced to make a comparison I would say the Annie Sloan brand felt smoother, but that is probably because it was mixed and blended well in a factory, not by hand at home.

 - When making your own – use water and mix it very well into the powder first, making sure the powder dissolves and you get a smooth consistency before adding it to the paint.
 Since there are many recipes out on the internet I think all of them will work just fine.
-Each brand of paint you add to the grout, plaster of Paris, or Calcium Carbonate Powder has a slightly different consistency – you will have to tweak the recipe every time you make it.
+Each brand of paint you add to the Non-Sanded Grout, Plaster of Paris, or Calcium Carbonate Powder has a slightly different consistency – you will have to tweak the recipe every time you make it.
 You don’t have to measure exactly.
 It is more about getting a smooth consistency – like pancake batter with no lumps of powder.
 Use an old electric beater to mix it – it works perfectly.